swhid/specification/CONTRIBUTING.md

 The SWHID specification is maintained by the [SWHID core team][swhid-core-team].
 Design and planning is primarily done via the team [mailing list][swhid-list] (see [how to join][howto-join]) and meetings.

+### Major Changes

+Any change that breaks backwards compatibility or requires significant tooling changes is considered a major change.
+You may want to discuss major changes on [the mailing list][swhid-list] first to get design feedback before investing time in a pull request.

+### Minor Changes

+Minor changes such as markup and typo fixes may be submitted directly to this repository (either as [issues][issues] or [pull requests][pull-requests]) without previous discussion.

 ## Submitting changes